 The Code of Conduct Must Be SPECIAL

-- Specific – Be specific in every communication no guess work here.
-People don’t do well when they have to try and figure out the appropriate behavior.
-It really accelerates performance to be specific.
+- Specific – Be specific in every communication.
+No guesswork here.
+People don’t do well when trying to figure out the appropriate behavior.
+It really accelerates performance, to be specific.

 - Public – Publicly model and promote the code of conduct – don’t hide it.
 Your code of conduct is the best you on display.
 Who would want to hide their best?
 If you hide the good stuff, then the bad stuff is on display instead.
 So. if you’re going to build a castle, don’t build it in the woods.
 Build it on the top of the mountain for everyone to see!

 - Executed – Execute every chance you get.
 It gives you opportunities to practice.